ijc8/ijc8.github.io/nime2024/index.md

 Notice that the size of the binary has actually increased from the previous one, despite the program getting shorter.
 This is due to our use of `rand()`; the implementation of `rand()` must now be included in the binary by the linker.
 Because these programs are statically-linked, we pay for what we use (and nothing else)!

 This principle is an important constraint when composing scorecards, and it's why we're using a language like C rather than, say, Python or Pure Data.
-To analogize, if you want a grand piano at the gig, you're going to have bring it in your fan.
+To analogize, if you want a grand piano at the gig, you're going to have bring it in your van.
 It won't fit in your van?
 Perhaps consider an electronic keyboard instead.

 *Fun exercise:* see what happens if you call `sin()` or `sinf()`.